cugu/gocap/README.md

 ### gocap check

 `gocap check <path>` compares a local `go.cap` file with the actual required capabilities by dependency packages.
-Any missmatch results in a non-zero exit code, so you can use GoCap check in your CI pipelines.
+Any mismatch results in a non-zero exit code, so you can use GoCap check in your CI pipelines.
 See [ci.yml](https://github.com/cugu/gocap/blob/main/.github/workflows/ci.yml#L28) for a working example.

 *Example*